-The GPU process will be instrumental in promoting cultural understanding and a means to give voice to the many cultures that have created-and are still transforming-Oakland.
+The GPU process will be instrumental in promoting cultural understanding and historical healing in a diverse and changing community.
+It will be important to give voice to the many cultures that have created-and are still transforming-Oakland.
 The process must begin by acknowledging the detrimental impacts that past governmental and planning practices have had on Oakland's communities, specifically Ohlone, Black, Asian, Latinx, Muslim, immigrant and refugee communities.
-The GPU is an opportunity to address the root causes of inequity, to undo many harms of the past, and to integrate the principle of fairness into today's planning policies.
+The General Plan Update is an opportunity to work to eliminate the root causes of inequity, to undo the harms of the past, and to integrate the principle of fairness into today's planning policies.